Vegan pumpkin chocolate chip muffins. Rich, soft and fluffy with a gentle spice flavor, bolstered with dark chocolate chips.

 Ingredients

-- 2 tablespoon Orgran Egg Replacer whisked up 4 tablespoon cold water
+- 2 tbsp Orgran Egg Replacer - whisked up 4 tbsp cold water

 Instructions